5 Healthcare Technology Trends That Will Shape Industry

 In addition, analysis by Deloitte shows that telehealth can increase customer engagement and improve the customer experience by reducing travel time and regular office visits.
 As a result, healthcare providers who deliver excellent experiences to patients will show stronger financial performance.

 The blockchain is getting more and more popular in various industries, and healthcare is one of them.
 The blockchain’s main advantage is the ability to secure data and protect it from breaches.
-In 2018, blockchain technology has made it extremely easy for healthcare providers to share medical data safely.
-In 2019 and beyond, this technology will help healthcare providers manage endless data — including patient health information, insurance claims, and electronic health records — and keep it safe and encrypted.
+Blockchain technology has made it extremely easy for healthcare providers to share medical data safely.
+This technology will help healthcare providers manage endless data — including patient health information, insurance claims, and electronic health records — and keep it safe and encrypted.